 I live in Lancashire in the north west of England.
 When I was 11 years old, we were on a family holiday in Teignmouth, Devon and my Dad bought a box of colourful, glass slides and an ancient, rusty, ‘magic lantern’ projector from a junk shop.
 For the next few weeks, I entertained (probably not, in hindsight) my friends and family with stories of Robinson Crusoe and two boys being stung by bees which seemed funny then, less so now.
-This started a fifty year fascination with early projected images and the remarkable inventions, devices and toys that eventually led to the birth of the movies in 1895.
-I built a unique collection of lantern slides and early photographs, became a professional showman, started a family business called the ‘Keasbury-Gordon Photograph Archive’ and wrote over seventy books on the subject ….. all from a visit to a seaside junk shop in the 1960s ….. it’s a funny old world!
+This started a sixty year fascination with early projected images and the remarkable inventions, devices and toys that eventually led to the birth of the movies in 1895.
+I built a unique collection of lantern slides and early photographs, became a professional showman and lecturer, created a family business called the ‘Keasbury-Gordon Photograph Archive’ and wrote over seventy booklets on photographic social history ….. all from a visit to a seaside junk shop in the 1960s ….. it’s a funny old world!